 In addition to parish office staff, the following parishioners will be assisting Fr.
 Nickolai in supporting our parish participation in the Archdiocesan-wide strategic pastoral planning initiative, All Things New.
-If you have questions about the "Disciple Maker Index" survey that you would like to discuss, please contact the parish office or consult your parish directory to reach one of these volunteers:
+If you have questions or comments that you would like to discuss, please contact the parish office or consult your parish directory to reach one of these volunteers:

 Archbishop: Addressing some of the rumors around All Things New